Responsible supply chain

 Code of conduct and due diligence

-At ASM, we require all our suppliers to complete an RBA self-assessment questionnaire to assess their risk factors in our supply chain.
-Risks are identified based on various aspects, such as their management system availability, but also the presence of vulnerable groups including young workers and foreign migrant workers.
+At ASM, we require our most critical suppliers to complete an RBA self-assessment questionnaire to assess their operational risks.
+Risks are identified based on various factors, such as the quality of their environmental, health & safety, labor, and ethics management systems, but also the presence of vulnerable groups including young workers and foreign or migrant workers.

-We then actively engage with suppliers who have a high-risk profile to understand the issues, define and drive a remediation plan, and (if necessary) conduct supplier audits.
+Once the self-assessments are complete, we then actively engage with suppliers who have a high-risk profile to understand the issues and define and drive a remediation plan.
+Starting in 2025, we are also requiring all our critical suppliers or those we consider to operate high-risk sites to complete an on-site assessment (audit) to further validate conformance to the code of conduct.
 The way in which we handle code commitment, supplier self-assessment, auditing, and corrective action is in line with RBA requirements.

 Supplier safety

 We extend our intensive commitment to safety into our supply chain.
 At ASM, we hold ourselves to high standards and we strive to hold our suppliers to the same standards.
 What this means in practice, for example, is that supplier representatives who come to work at ASM sites are trained on ASM safety expectations and requirements.
-And we are always looking for additional ways to extend our ZERO HARM! safety vision to all of our supplier partners.
+And we are always looking for additional ways to extend our Zero Harm safety vision to all our supplier partners.

 Responsibly sourcing minerals

 As a responsible member of the global community, we are committed to addressing human-rights risks and abuses.
 One possible source of such risk is the trade in conflict minerals.
-These minerals are mined in the Democratic Republic of Congo (DRC), adjoining countries (Covered Countries) or Conflict Affected High Risk Areas (CARHAs), and profits from the sale of these minerals may directly or indirectly benefit those involved in rebel conflicts and human-rights violations.
+These minerals are mined in the Democratic Republic of Congo (DRC), adjoining countries (Covered Countries), or in other Conflict-Affected and High-Risk Areas (CARHAs).
+Profits from the sale of these minerals may directly or indirectly benefit those involved in rebel conflicts and human-rights violations.

-Such minerals and the metals created from them – tin, tantalum, tungsten, and gold (3TGs) – can make their way into the supply chains of products used around the world, including the semiconductor industry.
+Such minerals, and the metals created from them – tin, tantalum, tungsten, and gold (3TGs), as well as cobalt and mica – can make their way into the supply chains of products used around the world, including the semiconductor industry.
 That is why we are always vigilant about the provenance of these materials and strive to play a leading role in our value chain to ensure responsible minerals sourcing at every step.
+We outline our expectations for our suppliers in the sourcing of these minerals in our Responsible Minerals policy.

 Supply chain diversity